muratk5n/thirdwave/en/README.md

 ---

-Hah, it's true, the North Korean embassy in Berlin is also a hostel.
+It's true, the North Korean embassy in Berlin is also a hostel.
 I passed by it many times..
 At first u dont realize it, first see the hostel, keep walking, while turning around the corner, u notice the NK stuff.
 Then it's like 'wait.. it's the same building!'